hpsaturn/chessboard/README.md

-# Chessboard Frontend
+# GNUChess Frontend

-A C++ chessboard renderer with ASCII, SDL2 graphical, and NCurses terminal output modes.
+A C++ chessboard renderer with ASCII, SDL2, and NCurses terminal output modes, on the top GNUChess UCI protocol.

 ## Features